WORLD PREMIERING IN 2023

 Beside the bed in the photograph only visible by their hands is Peta, David’s caregiver who worked at the hospice and who was bi-racial and two-spirit transgender.
 Therese & Peta: A Tale of Two-Spirits is a virtual reality experience about Peta, forgotten by history and not included in the original image.

 He is Native American and was two-spirit being gender fluid between male and female who struck up an intense friendship with Therese, who featured Peta as the subject of her Masters photography project.
 Numerous images taken by her, that have never seen by the public, include their visit back to Pine Ridge the reservation, on a motorbike, where Peta grew up, a road trip where Therese met his uncle, Alex Lunderman, who was the tribe’s medicine man.

 They went shopping together, bought wigs and pink fluffy slippers, went clubbing, rode on his motorbike in the Mid-West, did the Native American pow wows, Sundance and sweat lodge ceremony all moments together that defined their lives.

 Therese met Peta when she was pursuing her work on AIDS.
 Through many subsequent meetings, Therese befriended Peta, who was then an active AIDS caregiver.
-He was also what is known in the Native American culture as a berdache – half man/half woman who they regard with much reverence.
+He was also what is known in the Native American Lakota culture as winkte a traditional third gender they regard with much reverence.
 Since 1990 the umbrella term two-spirit has been adopted and used more universally to describe traditional third genders in Native American culture.
-Peta was born to a white father and a Sioux mother, and is a direct descendent of Red Cloud, who was an Oglala Sioux Chief, and the most photographed Native American of the 19th Century.
+Peta was born to a white father and a Native American mother, and is a direct descendent of Red Cloud, who was an Oglala Lakota tribal chief, and the most photographed Native American of the 19th Century.